rohanrehman/yekra-open-challenge/README.md

 #Welcome to Yekra's Open Challenge Task

 #####Environment Setup
-You will need to have the requried development dependencies installed
+You will need to have the required development dependencies installed
 - Node (0.12.2)
 - NPM
 - Bower